 Discussion: Security categorization determinations consider potential adverse impacts to organizational operations, organizational assets, individuals, other organizations, and the Nation resulting from the loss of confidentiality, integrity, or availability of information.
 The categorization process is carried out by the system owner and the information owner or steward in cooperation and collaboration with senior leaders and executives with mission, business function, or risk management responsibilities.
 This ensures that individual systems are categorized based on the mission and business objectives of the organization.
-The system owner and information owner or steward consider the results from the security risk assessment (and the privacy risk assessment when the system processes PII) as a part of the security categorization decision.
-The decision is consistent with the risk management strategy.
-The results of the categorization process influence the selection of security controls for the system.
+The system owner and information owner or steward consider the results from the security risk assessment (and the privacy risk assessment when the system processes PII) as a part of the security categorization process influence the selection of security controls for the system.
 Security categorization information is documented in the security plan or included as an attachment to the plan and can be cross-referenced in a privacy plan when the system processes PII.